 At the time of redemption a withholding on account of Personal Income Tax of 19% is applied to the capital gain.

-- The earnings or losses are calculated as the difference between the return value and fund subscription value, considering that the holdings sold are the first acquired (FIFO method).
+The gains or loss is the difference between the redemption value and fund subscription value, considering that the holdings sold are the first acquired (FIFO method).

 When the amount obtained from the transfer of a fund is used to subscribe to another fund, this transfer is not subject to Personal Income taxation which is deferred until definitive redemption.